MicrosoftDocs/dynamics-365-project-operations/articles/pro/sales/create-estimate-quote-line-sales.md

 ---
-title: Estimating a project-based quote line
+title: Estimate a project quote line
-description: This article provides information about how to create an estimate on a project-based quote line.
+description: This article provides information about how to create an estimate on a project quote line.
 author: rumant
 ms.date: 04/01/2021
 ms.topic: article